Canon 50D vs Panasonic TS7

 Studio photographers will appreciate that the Canon 50D (unlike the TS7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TS7 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 50D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 50D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 50D and TS7 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic TS7 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 50D and the Panasonic TS7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.